MicrosoftDocs/win32/desktop-src/ETW/alpc-wait-for-reply.md

 ---
-Description: This class is the event type class for ALPC wait for reply events.
+description: This class is the event type class for ALPC wait for reply events.
 The following syntax is simplified from MOF code. ms.assetid: 9aaa2c93-41cc-4025-80f9-b7740a37c4d8
 title: ALPC_Wait_For_Reply class
 ms.topic: reference